 In October, the Iwo Jima ARG participated in Amphibious Ready Group Exercise (ARGEX) that was immediately followed by Supporting Arms Coordination Exercise/Special Operations Capability Exercise (SACEX/SOCEX) in November.

 December 6, Capt.
 John W. Snedeker, Jr., relieved Capt.
-John T. Nawrocki as commanding officer of the LHD 7.
+John T. Nawrocki as commanding officer of the Iwo Jima.

 March 4, 2003 USS Iwo Jima Amphibious Ready Group, departed from their East Coast home ports along with the 26th Marine Expeditionary Unit, in support of the Global War on Terrorism.

-April 30, LHD 7 pulled to Souda Bay, Crete, Greece, for a four-day port visit.
+April 30, LHD 7 pulled into Souda Bay, Crete, Greece, for a four-day port call.

 During the deployment, all three ships in the ARG deployed Marines in Iraq.
 The ARG's support of operations in Iraq was cut short in August, when they were ordered from the gulf to Monrovia, Liberia, to support peacekeeping efforts.
 Once there, the 26th MEU provided a stabilizing presence, which allowed multinational forces from other western African countries to come in and handle the problem so humanitarian operations could be conducted.
 Elements of the 26th Marine Expeditionary Unit began to land in Monrovia on August 14.
 This was a Quick Reaction Force, comprised of Marines from the 1st Battalion, 8th marines.
 These are the first of some 200 Marines that are to operate in Liberia.

-October 24, USS Iwo Jima returned from a seven-and-a-half month deployment is support of Operation Iraqi Freedom and in support of humanitarian crisis in Liberia.
+October 24, USS Iwo Jima returned to Naval Station Norfolk after a seven-and-a-half month deployment is support of Operation Iraqi Freedom and in support of humanitarian crisis in Liberia.

-January 12, 2004 The amphibious assault ship arrived at Naval Weapons Station Earle, N.J., to complete ammunition off-loads.
+January 12, 2004 The amphibious assault ship moored at Naval Weapons Station Earle, N.J., for ammunition offload.

-May 26, LHD 7 pulled to New York City for 17th annual Fleet Week.
+May 26, LHD 7 arrived in New York City, N.Y., to participate in 17th annual Fleet Week celebration.

-Jun 26, 2004 Iwo Jima is currently conducting flight deck developmental testing in the Atlantic Ocean.
+Jun 26, The Iwo Jima is currently underway conducting flight deck developmental testing in the Atlantic Ocean.

 December 10, The amphibious ship departed Port Everglades, Fla., after a scheduled port visit.

-January 15, 2005 LHD 7 returned to home port from from a five-day underway period in the Atlantic Ocean, after testing the 2nd Fleet staff's distributed staff concept.
+January 15, 2005 LHD 7 returned to Norfolk after a five-day underway, testing the 2nd Fleet staff's distributed staff concept.

-April 23, USS Iwo Jima is currently conducting training operations off the coast of Virginia.
+April 23, USS Iwo Jima is currently underway for routine training off the coast of Virginia.

-May 19, LHD 7 is currently in Atlantic Ocean supporting a Capability Exercise with the guided missile cruiser USS Cape St. George and the 2nd Marine Expeditionary Force.
+May 19, LHD 7 is currently underway in support of a Capability Exercise with the USS Cape St. George (CG 71) and the 2nd Marine Expeditionary Force (MEF).

 August 18, LHD 7 departed Naval Station Norfolk for Command Assessment Readiness and Training (CART) evaluations.